dev-oxyblock/oxyblock-core-utility/README.md

 ## ❤️ Donate

-If you appreciate my work and wish to donate, [PayPal](https://www.paypal.com/paypalme/HANUSTUDIOEIRL)
+If you appreciate this project and would like to make a donation, [PayPal](https://www.paypal.com/paypalme/HANUSTUDIOEIRL)